On modeling fracture of soft polymers: Model parameter calibration for PBS

-Although the parameters $\psi_{*}, l, \zeta$ can be fit to the uniaxial tensile test, sensitivity to damage gradients can only be obtained with inhomogeneous deformations, e.g., the notched tension test in Figure \ref{Calibration}B. The finite element mesh with a total of 32,468 C3D8R (three-dimensional, reduced integration) stress elements used for simulating the notched tension experiment is shown in Figure \ref{Calibration}B. In all the simulations in this work, finer mesh was applied in the regions surrounding the notch to capture the stress and strain gradients.
-The actual value of the length scale associated with the damage process zone in PBS hasn't been experimentally measured so far.
-Hence, the length scale parameter $l$ controlling the spread of the diffuse damage zone is considered to be an adjustable regularization parameter. $l$ = 2.5 mm was chosen to result in a computationally tractable mesh given the specimen dimensions while following the restriction of $l \underset{\approx}{>} 5h_{e}$ \citep{Anand(2021)flowrule} and being in the range of damage process zone length scales reported for soft polymers \citep{Damagelengthscale, Fracturechallenges2, Damagelengthscale2}. $\psi_{*}$ and $\zeta$ were calibrated to fit the load-displacement curve after the load maximum in the notched tension calibration experiment.
+Although the parameters $\psi_{*}, l, \zeta$ can be fit to the uniaxial tensile test, sensitivity to damage gradients can only be obtained with inhomogeneous deformations, e.g., the notched tension test in Figure \ref{Calibration}B. The finite element mesh with a total of 32,468 C3D8R (three-dimensional, reduced integration) stress elements used for simulating the notched tension experiment is shown in Figure \ref{Calibration}B. In all the simulations in this work, a finer mesh was applied in the regions surrounding the notch to capture the stress and strain gradients.
+Several works in literature have studied failure in soft polymers experimentally \citep{Npm2units1, Macroscopicfractureprocesszone2} and theoretically \citep{Macroscopicfractureprocesszoneth1, Macroscopicfractureprocesszoneth2} by considering a macroscopic fracture process zone.
+The $l$ value based on the length scale of the fracture process zone in a gradient-damage-based model for elastomers (similar to the gradient-damage model in this work but limited to hyperelastic materials) has been shown to predict size-dependent fracture \citep{Parabolicshape2}.
+The actual value of the length scale associated with the macroscopic fracture process zone in PBS has not been experimentally measured so far.
+Hence, the parameter $l$ is considered a regularization parameter here. $l$ = 2.5 mm was chosen to result in a computationally tractable mesh given the specimen dimensions while following the restriction of $l \underset{\approx}{>} 5 \:\: \text{x} \:\: \text{typical element size} \: (h_{e})$ \citep{Anand(2021)flowrule} and being in the range of fracture process zone length scales reported for soft polymers in literature \citep{Damagelengthscale, Fracturechallenges2, Damagelengthscale2}. $\psi_{*}$ and $\zeta$ were calibrated to fit the load-displacement curve after the load maximum in the notched tension calibration experiment.
 Model fit to the experimental extension force-displacement curve corresponding to the notched tension test is shown in Figure \ref{Calibration}B. Values of the model parameters are listed in Table 1.
+For PBS, we assume $k_{ns}=k_{s}=k$.